gbannerman/mopidy-pibox/README.rst

     [pibox]
     enabled = true
-    default_playlist = spotify:playlist:79inBfAlnfUB7i5kRthmWL
+    offline = false
     default_skip_threshold = 3
-    offline = false
+    default_playlists =
+      spotify:playlist:79inBfAlnfUB7i5kRthmWL

 The following configuration values are available:

 - ``pibox/enabled``: If the pibox extension should be enabled or not.
   Defaults to ``true``.

+- ``pibox/offline``: If the extension should be used offline.
+Defaults to false.

+- ``pibox/default_skip_threshold``: The default number of votes required to skip a track.
+Defaults to 3.

-- ``pibox/default_playlist``: The default playlist URI to play from when starting a new session.
+- ``pibox/default_playlists``: The URIs of the default playlists to play from when starting a new session.
 Defaults to `a Spotify playlist of great party songs <https://open.spotify.com/playlist/79inBfAlnfUB7i5kRthmWL?si=e8a5da23f91048c2>`_.
 Save it to your Spotify library!

-- ``pibox/default_skip_threshold``: The default number of votes required to skip a track.
-Defaults to 3.

-- ``pibox/offline``: If the extension should be used offline.
-Defaults to false.

 Project resources